ibm-cloud-docs/cis/cis-cli-plugin.md

     - `challenge_ttl` : Specify how long a visitor with a bad IP reputation is allowed access to your website after they complete a challenge.
     - `ciphers` : An allowlist of ciphers for TLS termination in the BoringSSL format.
 This command lists ciphers that are allowlisted by customers.
 If no ciphers are allowlisted, the list is empty and the default ciphers are used.
 See [Edge cipher suites](/docs/cis?topic=cis-set-up-cipher-suites&interface=cli#edge-cipher-suites) and [Origin cipher suites](/docs/cis?topic=cis-set-up-cipher-suites&interface=cli#origin-cipher-suites) for the list of default ciphers.
     - `cname_flattening` : Follow a CNAME to where it points and return that IP address instead of the CNAME record.
 By default, flatten only the CNAME at the root of your domain.
-    - `domain_hold`: Domain holds prevent teams in your organization from adding domains that are already active in another account (Enterprise plan only).
+    - `domain_hold`: Domain holds prevent teams in your organization from adding domains that are already active in another account.
+[Enterprise Plans Only]{: tag-blue}
     - `email_obfuscation` : Encrypt email addresses on your web page from bots while it's kept visible to humans.
     - `opportunistic_onion` : Allow legitimate users of Tor Browser to access your websites.
     - `hotlink_protection` : Protect your images from off-site linking.